turbonomic-integrations/vmt-action-quarantine/README.md

 your policy.

 # Deployment
-Once you have satisfied the (Prerequisites)[#prerequisites], and configured this project and Turbonomic appropriately (Configuration)[#configuration], you are now ready to deploy this integration to your Kubernetes cluster.
+Once you have satisfied the [Prerequisites](#prerequisites), and configured this project and Turbonomic appropriately [Configuration](#configuration), you are now ready to deploy this integration to your Kubernetes cluster.

 First, save the configurations you've prepared with the following command;